-Although most of the land within the City of Parchment has been developed, future singlefamily development offers opportunities for creative solutions, such as clustered subdivisions.
+Although most of the land within the City of Parchment has been developed, the large Mill site and several smaller sites remain available for development.
+Future single-family development offers opportunities for creative solutions on the available land, such as clustered subdivisions.
 Single-family units can be designed in small groups with reduced lot sizes, so long as connection to public sanitary sewer and water supply systems can be maintained.
 Natural areas gained through decreased lot size can then be used collectively for park areas to serve the subdivision.
 Clustered subdivisions should be encouraged and should include a density bonus as a means of preserving fragile or environmentally important lands.